biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Performance"></a>
 ### Performance

-The following results were obtained by performing the analysis on an Intel Core i5 9500 CPU @ 3.00 GHz * 6, 16 GB RAM, using the package of python [Memory Profiler](https://pypi.org/project/memory-profiler/).
+The following results were obtained by performing the analysis on an Intel Core i5 9500 CPU @ 3.00 GHz * 6, 16 GB RAM, using the package of Python [Memory Profiler](https://pypi.org/project/memory-profiler/).

 | Data set | Disk space (MB) | Time (m) | Peak RAM usage (GB) | Additional disk space required (MB) |
 | :---: | :---: | :---: | :---: | :---: |